paulbjensen/cross-platform-desktop-applications/chapter-07/cirrus-nwjs/README.md

 ### About Cirrus

-This is the source code for one of the apps featured in ["NW.js in Action"](http://manning.com/jensen).
+This is the source code for one of the apps featured in ["Cross Platform Desktop Applications"](http://manning.com/books/cross-platform-desktop-applications).